 St. Gertrude's Cathedral, Cathedral from Old Catholic Church in Utrecht, Netherlands.

-St. Gertrude's Cathedral is a brick church in Utrecht built between 1912 and 1914 in Neo-Romanesque style.
-The interior features high windows and galleries that sit on renovated floors of former residential buildings.
+St. Gertrude's Cathedral is a brick church in Utrecht built in the Neo-Romanesque style.
+Inside, tall windows rise above galleries that rest on the structure of former residential buildings.

 The cathedral serves the Old Catholic Church, a community that separated from Rome and maintains its own understanding of faith and church structure.
 The spaces invite quiet reflection and embody this distinct religious tradition.